antoniusmisfit/shoeblog/README.md

 # Features

-Shoeblog features simple configuration, zero dependencies other than Busybox(or any sh-compatible shell), output suitable for text-based web browsers, and social media sharing for posts, CSS themes, command output capture to blog posts, and import of plain text files into blog posts..
+Shoeblog features simple configuration, zero dependencies other than Busybox(or any sh-compatible shell), output suitable for text-based web browsers, and social media sharing for posts, CSS themes, command output capture to blog posts, and import of plain text files into blog posts.

 Basic usage
 -----------